pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 University was a massive improvement from high school, in the sense that I was no longer under the immediate threat of being butchered, but I guess once you’ve been a domesticated animal, it’s hard to ever gallop freely again.
 After all, the whole point of domestication is to eliminate the prospect of rewilding.

 I still felt tethered to home.
-After making my first-year course selections, my first instinct was to share my calendar my parents — fully aware they would complain that the calendar, which included some general education courses required for all freshmen, wasn’t rigorous enough.
+After making my first-year course selections, my first instinct was to share my timetable my parents — fully aware they would complain that the calendar, which included some general education courses required for all freshmen, wasn’t rigorous enough.
 As expected, they did complain.
 When you refuse to give up completely on family, no amount of foresight and reasoning can help.

 They also noticed that my academic and career interests had started to deviate from the typical (Chinese) expectation from a CMU graduate.
 I didn’t do maths/computer science 24/7 and took some courses in music and cognitive science, and Mum began sending me long, rambling messages expressing her disappointment.
-I won’t reproduce any of here — don’t want to unnecessarily trigger any content warnings and get my posts flagged.
+I won’t reproduce any here — don’t want to unnecessarily trigger any content warnings and get my posts flagged.
 I feel sorry for our family friends who were forwarded these messages at 2AM when Mum couldn’t get any reply out of me.

 Not replying does not mean not reading.
 I’d always had the habit of reading everything, relevant or not, and that didn’t help.
 Each message from Mum would send me into a depressive episode: I couldn’t get myself to leave the dorm, eat, attend class, or turn in assignments.
 My weight would drop within days, and I collapsed several times from low blood sugar.

 I never understood how what used to be a mental issue turned physical, and why a strong desire to be normal couldn’t fix it.
 The confusion was overwhelming.
-In order to deal with it while my systems were already failing, I hard-coded into my core a single rule: the number one principle is to live.
+In order to deal with it while my systems were already failing, I hard-coded into my core key principle: try whatever it takes to live.
 If every optimisation fails, this principle must still hold, If every component crashes, this code must still execute.

 Running on a broken system, I rushed through university.
 Instead of finishing my degree in four years, I planned my course selections carefully to stealthily graduate in three years, without telling my parents.
 If they had known, they would’ve started messaging me dictating what I should be doing and how I shoud prepare, and I would’ve stopped functioning again.
 I couldn’t afford that — not then.
 It would’ve cost me my degree.

 Luckily, since most of my classes weighted grades across multiple assignments and exams, there was plenty of room for mess-ups, and none of mine ended up fatal.
 Not showing up for my photography class final exhibition was supposed to be fatal.
 I had worked hard in the darkroom all semester but when the big day came, I wasn’t in any shape to leave my dorm.
 Instead of failing me, the professor just gave me a B — always knew I could trust a guy who admitted no one buys his photos but still likes what he does.
 My grades didn’t stand out among Asian international students, but they were still quite okay.
-Mum was later really proud that I graduated with honours, though the only reason I didn’t lose that was because I ejected her from my head when I had to.
+Mum was later really proud that I graduated with honours, though the only reason I managed to do so was because I ejected her from my head when I had to.

 I also struggled socially and talked to almost no one.
 Even when I ran into someone I knew, it took me several seconds to process their face and decide whether to say hi.
 That moment of delay was usually enough for both of us to pretend we hadn’t noticed each other.
 I also seemed to have levelled and acquired a passive skill of getting people to shut up when I walked into a conversation.
 Can’t complain — this used to be a much-needed skill.
 I was a generally awkward presence, but luckily, my roommate was very social, and I made a few friends through her and group assignments.